EvanBoyle/OneDir/README.md

   watchdog.py: watches and outputs creation, deletion, and modification of files

-  watchdogTest.py: script to create, modify, delete, and move files for testing
+  watchdogTest.py: script to create, modify, delete, and move files in local directory for testing

   TODO:

     store values (such as path and type of change) in data structure

     integrate token based authentication